LearnYouSomeComputer/Tools-For-Programming/01-Exploring-Text-Editors.md

 \keys{\Alt} and left-click.

 If you have selected a column of text, you can type to insert text on each line in the column or edit as usual (e.g., \keys{\del} deletes the selection or one character from each line).
 Notepad++ also features a column editor that can insert text or a column of increasing numbers.
-When you have performed a column selection, press \keys{\Alt+c} to open it.
+When you have performed a column selection, press \keys{\Alt+c} to open the column editor window.

 \begin{figure}[!h]
     \centering